-Nathan Marsh is an interdisciplinary educator, sound-maker, occasional performer, and Grade 3/4 teacher currently residing as an uninvited, yet deeply grateful guest on the unceded, ancestral territory of the xʷməθkʷəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and səlil̓wətaɁɬ (Tsleil-Waututh) peoples in what is now known as Vancouver, British Columbia.
+Nathan Marsh is an interdisciplinary educator, sound-maker, occasional performer, and Grade 3/4 teacher currently residing in London, England, via the unceded, ancestral territory of the xʷməθkʷəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and səlil̓wətaɁɬ (Tsleil-Waututh) peoples in what is now known as Vancouver, British Columbia.

 In combining my artistic and education practices, my interest is in bringing my passion for and ways of thinking about sound- and music-making into a community perspective where I can empower people at a grassroots level.
 I seek to validate my students’ own knowledge and experience by incorporating creative and exploratory acts, using music and sound as vehicles for this exploration.
 In this way, I hope to go some way towards decolonizing the classroom, breaking down the capitalistic norms of modern society for children in ways that show that they matter, that their knowledge, needs, and interests matter.
 Overall, I hope to encourage people, by teaching through art, to enact positive social change towards the aims of decolonization, climate change, and social and economic equity.